AdamRussak/PowerShell/AzureDevOps/Readme.md

 # Azure DevOps Agents Managment
 this script is ment to help you find old Azure DevOps/TFS Agent instlletion on windows and configure them or remove them

+### Update:
+* added Only Download Agent
+* added Check Flag to skip Agnet Directorys Scann, if you wish to skip scan add `-check "false"`

 ## How-to Run the Script
 1. run the script *As an administrator* with all needed CLI paramters:
 ```Add_Remove_Agents.ps1 -rootPath c:\ -InstallAzureURL https://<URL>/DefaultCollection/ -RemoveAzureURL https://<URL>/DefaultCollection/ -user "<User>" -Pass "<Password>" -pat "<TOKEN>" -AzurePool <AgentsPool>```